 About The Beule Gate

-The Beule Gate is one of the first things you see when entering the Acropolis complex and was built in the third century AD as part of a defensive wall.
+The Beule Gate is a feature of the Acropolis complex and was built in the third century AD as part of a defensive wall.

 Discovered in 1852, the Beule Gate was named after archaeologist Ernest Beule.

 Inside the main entrance of the Acropolis site, the path leads through the Beule gate.
 Thought to be built around 280 AD, the gate consists of two massive towers.
 It was built with Piraeus limestone blocks and materials taken from other structures, including the Hellenistic Choragic Monument of Nikias from around 320 BC.